envest/CancerDataScience/syllabus.md

 - By appointment ([via calendly](https://calendly.com/steven-foltz/office-hours)) or email (steven.foltz@rutgers.edu)

 ### Professor

-Dr. Steven M. Foltz
+Dr. Steven M. Foltz (steven.foltz@rutgers.edu)

-Postdoctoral Fellow, University of Pennsylvania
+I am a Postdoctoral Fellow at the University of Pennsylvania, and I have the privilege to teach this course through (PennPORT)[https://www.med.upenn.edu/pennport/].
+I work in the (Childhood Cancer Data Lab)[https://www.ccdatalab.org/], which is focused on using data to solve problems related to pediatric cancer.

 Research Area: Cancer genomics, bioinformatics, data science